khantilchoksi/DevOps-CI-CD-Pipeline-using-Jenkins/milestone2.md

 iTrust already has test suite which is run with Junit and JaCoCo code coverage plugin.
 The pre-push-hook runs fuzzer.js n times when we push to master.
 After commiting a fuzzed code, the fuzzer reverts back to original code so that the fuzzing operations are done on original code again.

-Test case fuzzer is [here](Fuzzer/fuzzer.js) and we have made a new jenkins build job for this.
-The Jenkins job builder script for iTrust fuzzer is [here](roles/create_jobs/templates/itrust_fuzzing.yml).
+Test case fuzzer is [here](./roles/fuzzer/templates/fuzzer.js) and we have made a new jenkins build job for this.
+The Jenkins job builder script for iTrust fuzzer is [here](./roles/create_jobs/templates/itrust_fuzzing.yml).
 We have also written a small ansible script [here](fuzzing.yml) that clones the iTrust repository and issues test commits that triggers our "itrust_fuzzer_job" job.

+Link to Screencast for Fuzzing and Test Prioritization:  https://youtu.be/bdZcqy-U0aA

 #### Some of our fuzzing operations: